top of page

 (b.
 1988, Downers Grove, IL)

-In addition to maintaining his schedule as a regularly commissioned composer, Poelking continues teaching as a member of the Colorado State University music faculty.
+In addition to maintaining his schedule as a regularly commissioned composer, Poelking now teaches as a member of the Colorado State University music faculty.
 He also serves as Composer-in-Residence with the Greater Boulder Youth Orchestras.
-Poelking regularly visits and collaborates with ensembles, professionals, and music students.
+Poelking regularly visits and collaborates with ensembles, professionals, and music students (including offering opportunities and discounts to underfunded music programs and full-time music students through his website).
 He speaks publicly, guest lectures, and writes about healthy and efficient work habits in the teaching and creative field.
 He lives in Fort Collins, Colorado with his wife Caitlin, a respected Physician Assistant professionally recognized for her work in family health and pediatrics.

 Composer of new music Kevin Poelking